etmoore/foco-gdi-git/README.md

-# Intro to Git & GitHub with GDI Fort Collins
+# Intro to Git & GitHub
+**Author: Evan Moore**
+_Presented to Girl Develop It on Wednesday, January 28th 2015 in Fort Collins, CO_

 ---